Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Description of the Jagdterrier breed

-• Very developed and strong jaw.
+• Very developed and strong jaws.

 • Limbs muscular, strong, straight, small paws.